The fastest way to create a schedule in Rotageek is using the Autoscheduler.

 Repeat the process for each skill required for that day.

 To save time, press Copy to other days and select the days you want this staffing levels template applied to if it is identical or similar on other days.
 On the screenshot below, I've copied the Sunday staffing Levels onto Monday Tuesday, Wednesday, Thursday and Friday.

 When you're finished with the Staffing Levels, navigate to the scheduler.

 You will find on top of the scheduler the Intra-day Demand Graph.
 Expand the section in order to see your demand and/or apply your staffing levels template.

 If you can't view the screenshot below clearly please zoom in!

-On the Intra-Day Demand Graph, the green line represents forecasted customer demand, and the blue bars show the number of employees scheduled.
+On the Intra-Day Demand Graph, the purple line represents forecasted customer demand, and the blue bars show the number of employees scheduled.
 The information contained here will form the basis for your rota.
 The graph displays in 15 or 30 minute intervals.

 4) Using the Autoscheduler

 When you're ready to create your rota, click Auto-schedule in the top right corner.

 In a matter of seconds Rotageek will generate your near optimal schedule.
 All you need to do then is click Approve Changes to finalise the rota.
 Easy peasy!